 'Q&A Dutch Inquiry' Message from Christina Schmitz, MSF ex-coordinator in Srebrenica to Peter Caesar, MSF Belgium,' 11 October 1995 (in English) (edited.)

-Question 17: Sorry, did we decide to leave it or to say: MSF did not record or film, anything due to the lack of camera/video.
+D133 ☑ not record or film, anything due to the lack of camera/video.
 We don't know if any violations of human rights were recorded by UNPROFOR.